MK-467-Woofya/gamification-tool/README.md

     And delete it if need be with:
 `$ docker rm frontend-container`

-Note: When spinning down the develop and production containers (prior to actualy production) it is important to include the `-v` tag because both use the same database port.
-This won't be a problem when it goes to hosted production.
+Note: When spinning down the develop and production containers (prior to actualy production) it is important to make sure services using the same ports between dev and prod are not both up.

 ### What's different in production
 1. We are no longer using `manage.py run server`.
 Production uses the Gunicorn command.